monospice/laravel-redis-sentinel-drivers/README.md

-A custom package config file need only contain the top-level elements that developer wishes to customize: in the code shown above, the custom config file only overrides the package's default configuration for Redis Sentinel connections, so the package will still automatically configure the cache, session, and queue services using environment variables.
+A custom package config file need only contain the top-level elements that developer wishes to customize: in the code shown above, the custom config file only overrides the package's default configuration for Redis Sentinel connections, so the package will still automatically configure the broadcasting, cache, session, and queue services using environment variables.

 Hybrid Configuration
 --------------------